 Background images may not render in every email client, so make sure you know which email clients support background images by reviewing our Email Client CSS Support article for details.

 Large images can cause campaigns to display incorrectly in your recipients' inboxes.
 For best results, set the resolution to 920 x 1080px or less, and compress the image.

 Host your images on a public server or use a free service like Imgur or Flickr, and use an absolute file path that points directly to the file location in the code.
 Be aware that if you host your own images on a private server, recipients without access to the server won't be able to see the image.

-MailChimp can also host your images for you in the File Manager if they are less than 10MB.
+MailChimp can also host your images for you in the Content Manager if they are less than 10MB.

 Add a Background Image to your Custom HTML Template